Particular/docs.particular.net/nservicebus/security/property-encryption_default_propertyencryption_[1.0,).partial.md

-NOTE: Encryption is enabled when explicitly configured with either `endpointConfiguration.RijndaelEncryptionService` or `endpointConfiguration.RegisterEncryptionService`.
+NOTE: Encryption is enabled when explicitly configured with `endpointConfiguration.EnableMessagePropertyEncryption`.